FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Always=Appears on the preferences page http://lichess.org/account/preferences

 In casual games only=Choose this if you only want to allow takebacks on casual games.
+Casual games are games which are not rated, so you cannot gain or lose points from them.
 Appears on your account preferences page: http://lichess.org/account/preferences

 When premoving=One of the options for promoting to a queen automatically.
 Appears on your account preferences page: http://lichess.org/account/preferences